Getting around Sofia

 Sofia Urban Mobility Centre (tel: +359 7001 3233; www.sofiatraffic.bg) operates Sofia's trams, buses and trolley buses, which currently have no night service.

 The Metro system (www.metrosofia.com) has two lines and runs until midnight.
-Line 1 connects Obelya to Tsarigradsko Shose, and has links to the airport, while Line 2 runs between Obelya in the north and Dragalevtsi in the south.
+Line 1 connects Obelya to Tsarigradsko Shose, while Line 2 runs between Obelya in the north and Sofia Airport.
 Day passes, which are valid on trams, buses and trolley buses, are also available from Metro stations, kiosks and shops.